 - There is no danger of compatibility issues between sub-components, as these have all been pre-selected.
-For example, your CIFS authenticator and authentication filter are guaranteed to be compatible with your authentication component.

 - Common parameters are shared and specified in a single place.
 There is no need to specify the same parameters to different components in multiple configuration files.

 - There is no need to edit the web.xml file.
 The web.xml file uses generic filters that call into the authentication subsystem.
 The alfresco.war file is a portable unit of deployment.

 - You can swap from one type of authentication to another by activating a different authentication subsystem.